-Internships must fit with the foundational and/or track specific MPH competencies listed in the MPH Internship Handbook.
+Internships must fit with the foundational and/or option-specific MPH competencies listed in the MPH Internship Handbook.
 Over the course of the internship, students work on identified projects that tie to the competencies chosen.
 Internship projects should result in at least two products.

-Examples of portfolio products may include (depending on the track):
+Examples of portfolio products may include (depending on the option):

 Apply and/or contact sites with resume/cover letter, then interview and secure a site.

 BE EARLY AND PROACTIVE!
 See the MPH Internship Coordinator too!

 Once you have secured an internship, email the MPH Internship Coordinator your completed Application and Learning Contract by Friday of Week 10, the term before, to get an override to then register for H510.

 The official start date of an internship is the first day of the academic term, and the end date is Friday of Dead Week for MPH students.
 All due dates follow the academic calendar.